Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 .. image:: ../images/mobile-wallet/update-baker-pool-mw.png

 - Open pool: open a pool for a previously closed baker
 - Closed for new: close the pool to new delegators.
 Existing delegators are not affected.
-You might do this when, for example, the pool is close to meeting one or both of the :ref:`bounding caps<delegation-concept>`. **It is the baker’s responsibility to monitor the stake using** `CCDScan <https://ccdscan.io>`_ **to make pool management decisions.**
+You might do this when, for example, the pool is close to meeting one or both of the :ref:`bounding caps<delegation-concept>`. **It is the baker’s responsibility to monitor the stake to make pool management decisions.**
 - Close pool: close a pool permanently.

 If you choose **Open pool**: